 Most people have firm views on health and fitness and what the best way to achieve their goals is.
-Often it involves doing lots of one type of exercise – that’s why runners run longer and longer distances and weightlifters (I use the term to cover everyone who exercises their body with applied resistance) rarely move fast at all.
+Often it involves doing lots of one type of exercise – that’s why runners run longer and longer distances and weightlifters rarely move fast.

-Following a blog called why runners should lift weights, I’m here to tell you why I believe weightlifters should do cardio.
+We’re here to tell you why we believe weightlifters should do cardio.

-There are different intensities too.
-Low intensity exercise will only raise your heart rate a little and you can carry on for hours without getting tired.
-Very high intensity exercise will make you feel like your lungs are screaming and can only be sustained for a few seconds.
+Low intensity cardio raises your heart rate a little bit and you can carry on for hours without getting tired; very high intensity exercise will make you feel like your lungs are screaming and can only be sustained for a few seconds.

-It’s all cardio.
-But as that word has negative associations for some, I’m going to use a more descriptive word and call it conditioning and explain how weightlifters can use conditioning to improve their health, fitness and reach their goals faster.
+It’s all cardio, but as that word has negative associations for some, we’re going to call it conditioning and explain how weightlifters can use conditioning to improve their health, fitness and reach their goals faster.

 If our heart and lungs are not fit for purpose, then quite frankly things aren’t looking good, are they?
-To function well, our lungs need to pass enough oxygen into our blood, and our heart needs to be able to pump that blood around our bodies in sufficient volume and at the right speed, for our bodies to do what we ask of them.
+Our lungs need to pass enough oxygen into our blood, and our heart needs to be able to pump that blood around our bodies in sufficient volume and at the right speed, for our bodies to do what we ask of them.

-Weightlifters who are out of condition and only focus on lifting weights run the risk of increasing the thickness and strength of the heart, without providing sufficient space for blood to pool between heart beats.
+Weightlifters who are out of condition and only focus on lifting weights run the risk of increasing the thickness and strength of the heart, without building space for sufficient blood to pool between heart beats.
 This is called left ventricle hypertrophy and is seen in people who lift heavy weights or those who are chronically stressed.

-It means that when the body demands more blood flow (e.g. through weightlifting or moving around faster), the heart needs to pump harder and faster than it would ordinarily have to in order to circulate the same volume of blood.
+It means that when the body demands more blood flow (e.g. exercise), the heart needs to pump harder and faster than it would ordinarily have to in order to circulate the same volume of blood.

-By adding conditioning to your training programme, you can increase the volume of the left ventricle, thereby allowing more blood to pool and reducing the number of heart beats needed to meet demand for oxygenated blood around the body.
+Adding conditioning to your training programme can increase the volume of blood in the left ventricle, reducing the number of heart beats needed to meet demand for oxygenated blood around the body.

-And yes, the opposite issue can also be a problem; those who only do cardio can have a left ventricle which is too large for the power of the heart.
-The good news is that it’s easy to get an indication of whether you have an issue or not by measuring your blood pressure and resting heart rate each week.
+And yes, the opposite issue can also be a problem; those who only do conditioning can have a left ventricle which is too large for the power of the heart.
+The good news is that it’s easy to get an indication of whether you have an issue or not by measuring your blood pressure and resting heart rate.

-If you don’t have one, get yourself a BP monitor and measure it at least weekly.
-They start at around £20.
+If you don’t have one, get yourself a monitor (available from £20 upwards) and measure BP at least weekly.
 Here’s why knowing your BP is important:

 - A study in 2002 reported that 68% of all-cause mortality attributed to BP in the US happens between 120 and 140 mmHg.